cxxi/ClientProviderBundle/README.md

 #### Standalone Client

-A client can be standalone and therefore not depend on a specific provider.
+A ClientProvider can be standalone and therefore not depend on a specific Provider.
-This allows to keep the autowiring logic and benefit from the ProviderRegistry framework without depending on a Provider class in the situation where the client will not have an interchangeable competitor.
+This allows to keep the autowiring logic and benefit from the ProviderRegistry framework without depending on a Provider class in the situation where the ClientProvider will not have an interchangeable competitor.

 ```php
 // src/Provider/Client/Discord.php